geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 ### Immediately save intermediate images of image grid

 One thing you may have noticed when you make a large image grid is that you have to wait for ALL intermediate images to be processed before anything is saved and the grid created.
 Thus you could loose a lot of processed images when something happens or you cancel the job (though ComfyUI keeps them in cache and should pick up immediately).
-If you want to save the intermediate images after each step you can use the `KSampler immediate Save Image` node.
+If you want to save the intermediate images after each step you can use the `KSampler immediate Save Image` beta-node.
+For this node to be visible in the node searchbox you need to activate `Settings -> Comfy -> Show experimental nodes in search`.

 ![ImageGrids example](/workflows/Example_04b_ImageGridsImmediateSave.png)
 (workflow included)